rccvpaaron/asrcc-brown-act/README.md

     + Grid: off
   * Appearance
     + Outer color: #18a1cd
-    + Inner color: #00dca6
+    + Inner color: #ffe59c
     + Thicker bars: Unselected
     + Separating lines: Unselected
   * Sorting & Grouping
     + Sort bars: Unselected
     + Reverse order: Unselected
 - Annotate:
-  * Title: Number of online agendas vs. regularly-scheduled meetings for ASRCC, 2025-2026
+  * Title: Number of online agendas posted vs. total meetings held for ASRCC, 2025-26
   * Description: Empty
-  * Notes: Some regular meetings were cancelled, but those dates were never released to the public so the total number of meetings may be inaccurate.
+  * Notes: In its investigation, Viewpoints has accounted for instances where notification was given of cancelled meetings, but not all cancellations were announced.
+The number of actual Meetings Held may be slightly smaller.
   * Data Source: ASRCC website
   * Link to data source: https://drive.google.com/drive/u/0/folders/1KTJiUQIWujfgkhZuU2dNz9TpmfrY_2DJ
   * Byline: Aaron Friesen